benkeen/invoice-editor/README.md

 from the normalized Redux store.
 - One of the various dependencies hasn't been updated for the prop-types change, so you'll see a warning thrown in the browser.
+- I was going to make it responsive but it took a little longer than thought, so it's only for desktop-sized screens.